Auax/secauax-encryptor/README.md

 ## Executable version:
 To run Secauax, double-click the executable file.
 The program should run as expected.

+You can also build an executable using `pyinsaller`

+Command: ``pyinstaller --onefile --noconsole --add-data="resources/*;resources/"  --icon=resources/icon.ico window.py``

 ## The source version:
 Open the Windows 10 console (CMD) and type: `python3 window.py`.